 While I am forwarding these details to Aunt Pat, I doubt anyone will claim his remains.
 No one mourned his passing.
 In fact, everyone seems glad to know that he has exited this world.
 With Bob gone, their lives became just a little less stressful too.

-I wonder how long the Clark County Social Services will hold on to his remains.
 We arrived in Las Vegas today, where my wife and daughter will attend a convention.
 I was going to try to track them down along with any records maintained by the county that may exist.
 However, after a couple phone calls I know not to bother.
 There is no place to go to see what is left of my father in law.
 There is no county crypt with his name on it that I can photograph.
 They will not even release his records, not even to family.
 It is prohibited by HIPAA regulations.
 There is a possibility that I could retrieve his hospital records, if a local probate court grants the writ, but it is unlikely it would shed much information about the last years of his life.

 Therefore, I fill in what I can with sketchy information, anecdotes and a certain amount of reasonable conjecture.
 I should be angry with my father in law too.
 I should be angry at his abduction of his own daughter.
 I should be angry at how he used her, a vulnerable child, as a pawn in a larger personal war.
 Nevertheless, I am also now aware that in many ways Bob was acting out the behavior he witnessed inside his own dysfunctional family.